-John Gilvar founded Gilvar Consulting in 2019 following 20 years of transformational leadership at the intersection of community healthcare, housing, homeless services, and Public Health.
+He founded Gilvar Consulting in 2019 following a long career working for change at the intersection of community healthcare, housing, homeless services, and Public Health.
 John’s coaching and consultation work supports change agents in all these fields and others.
 His approach focuses on bridging a commitment to equity with a leadership path centered on service, bravery, and care for team members and clients alike.

-In addition to community health center management skills, John’s success in managing this network and in his prior leadership positions required extensive knowledge of the operational, financial, and policy drivers impacting not only primary care providers, but also hospitals, medical respite programs, substance use disorder providers, community mental health centers, shelters, supportive housing providers, and social services agencies.
-His many successful efforts to expand the revenue and scope of his health center’s programs built upon and accelerated his work to strengthen community partnerships and influence on public policy.
+In addition to community health center management skills, John’s success in his various leadership positions required extensive knowledge of the operational, financial, and policy drivers impacting an array of community partners, including hospitals, medical respite programs, substance use disorder providers, community mental health centers, shelters, supportive housing providers, and social services agencies.
+His many successful efforts to expand the revenue and scope of his health center’s programs built upon and accelerated his work to strengthen community partnerships and integrate physical health, behavioral health, and housing services.

 John holds a BA from Georgetown University and an MA from the University of Texas at Austin.
-A proud parent of two grown children, he lives in Tacoma, WA with his wife Kate.
+A proud parent of two grown children, he lives in Baltimore, MD with his wife Kate.

 Reaching Underserved Populations Through Mobile Health Care: Lessons Learned From the Field, Health Outreach Partners, 2012